|Springfield Youth Orchestras

 The SSO has further enhanced the educational opportunities of young area musicians by providing beginning and intermediate ensembles just for stringed instrument players.
 These two groups are designed to improve the skills of young string players, and give them an orchestral experience that they may not be getting in their schools.

 Both groups rehearse weekly in the professional environment of the Turner Studio Theater at the Clark State Performing Arts Center.
-Each season includes several concerts, sectional coaching from Springfield Symphony Orchestra musicians and Side-by-Side opportunities with the SYS and SSO.
+Each season includes several concerts and sectional coaching from Springfield Symphony Orchestra musicians.

 Lori Wright conducts the Youth Chamber Orchestra, and Janet Fu conducts the Youth String Ensemble.